emmajane/gitforteams/lessons/06-branches/README.md

 *collaborating with others*, and not just working on our own project (much like I am with this repository of lesson notes).

+## Listing All Branches

+Branches allow us to work on independent thoughts at a time.
+Your repository will have its own branches.
+Remote repositories have their own branches.
+Just because you can see a branch, doesn’t mean you have the latest content.

+### Lesson Objectives

+By the end of this lesson, you will be able to list local branches, and remote branches for your repository.

+### Self-Check

+Using a cloned copy of the the lesson repository, you should be able to list the local branches, and the remote branches.

+### Summary

+- `git branch`
+- `git branch --list`
+- `git branch -a`
+- `git branch -r`
+- `git fetch`
+- `git remote show <remote_name>`

+## Using a Different Branch

+When you checkout a branch, you are updating the visible files on your system ("the working tree") to match the version stored in repository.

+When you switch between branches, it can sometimes be helpful to have a Finder window open so you can see what files are changing (appearing and disappearing) when the different branches are checked out.

+### Lesson Objectives

+By the end of this lesson, you will be able to check out a local branch.

+### Self-Check

+When you changed to a different branch, the git log showed a different commit for the most recent work than the branch you were on previously.
+(You can check this with `git log --oneline`.)
+Technically two branches don't NEED to have different commits though, so self-check isn't perfect.

+### Summary

+- `git checkout <branch_name>`
+- `git checkout --track <remote>/<branch_name>`

-## Overview of Branching Strategies
+## Establishing Your Branching Strategy

+As you build up your work, you'll add more parallel branches to your work flow.
+Any work which happens in a branch is completely isolated from other branches in your repository.
+Can you have completely different files for completely different versions of your software.
+The branches should all have a relationship to one another though, they shouldn't contain completely different projects!

+You can invent your own branching strategies.
+For example, in the repository for these lessons, I have one main branch that I use for workshops.
+Nearly all of my work is done directly in this branch and it is immediately visible when people visit the project page.

+I also have a few branches for ideas that are still in progress, and not ready for immediate consumption (they're still available, you just need to know to look for them).
+For example: while I was working on the video lessons, I created a new branch.
+When the lessons are recorded, I'll merge this branch back into the master branch so that the content is immediately visible to everyone.
+I also have a branch with random files which I have no intention of merging back into the master branch.
+This branch, sandbox, is meant to help you learn about branching.
+It's sort of a fun Easter egg for people who aren't taking the lessons, and don't bother looking into the branch.

+What I'm doing with this repository is quite specialized and unique to my project.
+You can invent your own branching strategies for your own projects, but when it comes to software development, there are a number of "best practices" out there which you may want to consider following.
+By using a convention, you make it a lot easier for other people to collaborate on your project, AND do things correctly.

+Let's take a look at these branching strategies now.

 There are effectively two ways that teams can work on software: either they collate the work, saving it up for a major release; or they are continuously deploying very tiny changes to production.
 (I sometimes joke that the original continuous deployment was live editing on the server.
 Some people think I'm being serious when I say this though ... so be careful if you try to make the same joke.)

 **Scheduled Release**

 - Most popular example: GitFlow.
 - Optimized for the collation of many smaller changes into a single release.
 - Typically used for a download-able product; or web site with a scheduled release cycle (e.g. "Wednesdays").
 - Incorporates human-reviews, and possibly automated tests.

 ![scheduled release: gitflow](../resources/strategy-branching-gitflow.png)

 If you have the concept of stable releases, hotfixes, point releases, security releases, multiple supported versions, etc, then you need this granularity for your branches.
 There is always a period of time where you do not trust your code/developers and want to have a separate QA period.
 Thinking like a download-able product: version 4 vs. version 5 of The Software (a piece of software).

 **Continuous Deployment**